 - Two LED status indicators and a speaker for ambient visual and audio alerts ideal for drawing the attention of anyone passing by.

-- Sleek, redesigned hardware with a printer cover that opens up flat against the wall, a parking position to protect the optics engine from resin exposure, and components that are easily replaced by the user.
+- Sleek, redesigned hardware with a printer cover that opens up flat against the wall, optics protected from resin exposure, and components that are easily replaced by the user.

 |Form 3||Form 2|

 1280 × 720 resolution